How to Delete Selected Rows in Excel (8 Quick Approaches)

 • Finally, all selected rows will be deleted.

-6. Using Find Feature to Delete the Selected Rows
+6. Using the Find Feature to Delete the Selected Rows

-Here, we will use the Find tool in Excel to search the rows that contain certain texts that we want to delete.
+Here, we will search the rows that contain certain texts first.
+Then we will delete the found rows.
 To know more, follow the steps below.

 Steps: